 Our competitors are made up of a disparate group of global institutional asset management companies, each of whom competes with us in distinct asset classes.
-MAM's key competitive differentiators include broad real and alternative asset offerings, multi-asset solution and LDI capabilities, and alignment of interests with our clients through General Fund co-investment.
+MAM's key competitive differentiators include offering private and public multi-assets to holistically address client needs, providing alpha-focused active management in a boutique environment, and leveraging best-in-class global capabilities and expertise.

-Further information on the assets managed by MAM and its strategy can be found in MFC's Management's Discussion and Analysis for the year ended December 31, 2015.
+Further information on the assets managed by MAM and its strategy can be found in MFC's Management's Discussion and Analysis for the year ended December 31, 2016.